 Frank Sinatra School of the Arts

-The Frank Sinatra School of the Arts is a performing arts high school in Astoria, Queens and is part of the New York City Department of Education.
+Frank Sinatra School of the Arts is a public performing arts high school in Astoria, Queens.
 The school, founded by Tony Bennett, offers diplomas in six arts majors including fine art, dance, vocal and instrumental music, drama, and film.
 Each studio has its own dedicated teachers, classrooms, ensembles, and performances/exhibitions where students may showcase their work to the public.
 Learn more.

 Jus Broadcasting is home to four full-time, internationally broadcast TV channels; Jus Punjabi, JUS 24x7, JUS 1, and Tashan.
 Jus Broadcasting has been a trailblazer in Indian Punjabi entertainment for 10 years and has a regular viewership of 1.5 million.
 A leader in its field for live telecasts, Jus channels produce over 10 hours of live content every day.
 JUS is headquartered in Astoria, Queens, and also has studios in India.

-JUS Broadcasting is sending a Punjabi TV Show around . . . circle through New York
+JUS Broadcasting sent a Punjabi TV Show around . . . circle through New York.

 Institute for the Study of the Ancient World

 15 East 84th St, Upper East Side

 The Institute for the Study of the Ancient World (ISAW) is a center for advanced scholarly research, graduate education, and exhibitions at New York University.
 ISAW's mission is to cultivate comparative, connective investigations of the ancient world from the western Mediterranean to China.
 Areas of specialty among ISAW's faculty include the Greco-Roman world, the Ancient Near East, Egypt, Central Asia and the Silk Road, East Asian art and archaeology, Late Antiquity and the early Middle Ages, ancient science, and digital humanities.